Chihuly Garden and Glass

 1521 Tenth Avenue

-beyond the true market from First Avenue and
+beyond the true market between First Avenue and

 Pike Street along Pike Place to encompass